Calculator

 Step 3: (Optional) Use salary benchmarks

 Select a role and experience band to estimate market reference pay using SkillSauce salary data.
+Alternatively, use the Average Salary Calculator to benchmark the market reference pay for any role before entering it here.
 You can apply these benchmark values with one click.

 Step 4: Get instant results